Lindt8/ng-imager/docs/user/config.md

 - `center_on_plane_center` – if true, the u–v axes are shifted so that `(0, 0)` is at the imaging plane center.
 If false, the axes use the raw `grid.u_min` / `grid.v_min` coordinates stored in the HDF5 metadata.

-- `flip_vertical` – flips the plotted image vertically relative to the natural v-axis orientation.
-This is mainly useful for visual comparison with legacy images.

 - `axis_units` – units used for axis labels: `"cm"` (native) or `"mm"`.
 The underlying HDF5 metadata always stores geometry in centimeters; `"mm"` simply rescales labels by a factor of 10.

 - `cmap` – Matplotlib colormap name to use for the image (e.g. `"cividis"`).